-Naturalization Ceremonies are an Opportunity to Mark Constitution Day and Citizenship Day
+Naturalization Ceremonies Are an Opportunity to Mark Constitution Day and Citizenship Day

 One way that federal courts celebrate Constitution Day and Citizenship Day, which is officially observed on September 17, is to participate in a naturalization ceremony for new citizens.
 These ceremonies are conducted not only in September but throughout the year at federal courthouses, as well as community landmarks, historic sites, and civic gathering places.
-Here are some ways that schools and their communities can become involved.

 Students Welcome New Citizens to Constitutional Rights and Responsibilities